 Q: What is a medium?

-A: In general terms, a medium is someone who can act as a means for Spirits to affect the physical world (Kardec, Spirits’ Book Introduction IV; Kardec, Mediums’ Book #159, #230).
-Spiritist doctrine describes several types of mediums, whose energy can be attuned to and used to accomplish different types of manifestation, from intelligent communication through various means to the movement of physical objects and sensory manifestation (Kardec, Mediums’ Book #159).
-A medium's energy is used by another spirit to create the manifestation (Kardec, Mediums’ Book #223 item 9).
+A: In general terms, a medium is someone who can act as a means for spirits to affect the physical world (SB Introduction IV; MB #159, #230).
+Spiritist works describe several types of mediums, whose energy can be attuned to and used to accomplish different types of manifestation, from intelligent communication through various means to the movement of physical objects and sensory manifestation (MB #159).
+A medium's energy is used by another spirit to create the manifestation (MB #223 item 9).

-Spiritism teaches that normally, a medium's energy can be used to create one specific type or a few different types of manifestation, that the types of manifestation a medium's energy can be used for depend on the medium (Kardec, Mediums’ Book #159).
-Mediums can be of any social standing or moral disposition, of any race, any gender, any age (Kardec, Spirits’ Book Introduction IV; Kardec, Mediums’ Book #200), and with or without faith (Kardec, Mediums’ Book #209).
-Being a medium in itself does not mean one is more biologically advanced, morally advanced, nor spiritually advanced than any other member of society (Kardec, Mediums’ Book #226 items 1-2).
+Normally, a medium's energy can be used to create one specific type or a few different types of manifestation, and the types of manifestation a medium's energy can be used for depend on the medium (MB #159).
+Mediums can be of any social standing or moral disposition, of any race, any gender, any age (SB Introduction IV; MB #200), and with or without faith (MB #209).
+Being a medium in itself does not mean one is more biologically advanced, morally advanced, nor spiritually advanced than any other member of society (MB #226 items 1-2).

-Mediums who do not understand what is happening often develop fascinations, deep delusions which alter how they perceive the world, and this can lead to mental instability (Kardec, Mediums’ Book #228, #239).
-Spiritism teaches the best way to avoid such fascinations is through social interaction expressing charity and humility, through studying the nature of spirits and the spirit world, self-reflection, and self-improvement (Kardec, Mediums’ Book #303).
+Mediums who do not understand what is happening often develop fascinations, deep delusions which alter how they perceive the world, and this can lead to mental instability (MB #228, #239).
+The most effective ways to avoid such fascinations are through social interaction expressing charity and humility, through studying the nature of spirits and the spirit world, self-reflection, and self-improvement (MB #303).

 Q: Can mediums cause manifestations without the aid of another spirit?

-A: Mediums themselves are spirits bound within corporeal bodies, thus some can create similar effects by their own will, using their own energy (Kardec, Mediums’ Book #74 item 20).
+A: Mediums themselves are spirits bound within corporeal bodies, thus some can create similar effects by their own will, using their own energy (MB #74 item 20).
 Such phenomena are effects caused by a single being, rather than a spirit and a go-between, so they should not be considered mediumistic in the literal sense of the word.

-When a medium's own will affects a spirit message or manifestation, Spiritists (at least those from Brazil) refer to it as ‘animism’, and this is generally discouraged as it can corrupt the results of experimentation and communication (Kardec, Mediums’ Book #223 item 7).
+When a medium's own will affects a spirit message or manifestation, Spiritists (at least those from Brazil) may refer to it as ‘animism’, and this is generally discouraged as it can corrupt the results of experimentation and communication (MB #223 item 7).
 This is not the same as the common use of the word ‘animism’ in the English language.

 Q: Can spirits cause manifestations without the aid of a medium?

-A: Spiritism teaches that a spirit needs a specific type of energy in order to affect the physical world (Kardec, Mediums’ Book #74 item 15); this includes our own spirits, who need this energy to connect with our own corporeal forms (Kardec, Mediums’ Book #75-76).
-Spiritists call this ‘vital principle’, ‘magnetic fluid’, or ‘animalized fluid’, and it is something all living corporeal beings have (Kardec, Spirits’ Book #65-67).
-The qualities of this energy and the quantity depend on the being, and this determines what manifestations the energy can be used to create, as does spiritual affinity (Kardec, Mediums’ Book #74 item 19).
+A: Spirits need a specific type of energy in order to affect the physical world (MB #74 item 15); this includes our own spirits, who need this energy to connect with our own corporeal forms (MB #75-76).
+Spiritists call this ‘vital principle’, ‘magnetic fluid’, or ‘animalized fluid’, and it is something all living corporeal beings have (SB #65-67).
+The qualities of this energy and the quantity depend on the being, and this determines what manifestations the energy can be used to create, as does spiritual affinity (MB #74 item 19).

-Spiritism explains that many people who do not understand their own mediumship may actually have their energy used to create manifestations without knowing what is going on (Kardec, Mediums’ Book #74 item 15).
+Many people who do not understand their own mediumship may actually have their energy used to create manifestations without knowing what is going on (MB #74 item 15).
 In this way, spirits can create physical manifestations which seem to not use a medium, but in fact, a medium is necessary in the process.

 Q: How can a medium use their faculties safely?

-A: In general, according to Spiritist teachings, knowledge, self-awareness, self-discipline, and moral virtue are what protect a medium: knowledge of spirits and the spirit world reduces the medium's susceptibility to deception (Kardec, Mediums’ Book #303), self-awareness helps the medium understand their vices and any negative tendencies in their own behaviour, self-discipline helps combat them, and moral virtue allows virtuous spirits to aid the medium with guidance and protection (Kardec, Mediums’ Book #226-227).
+A: In general, knowledge, self-awareness, self-discipline, and moral virtue are what protect a medium: knowledge of spirits and the spirit world reduces the medium's susceptibility to deception (MB #303), self-awareness helps the medium understand their vices and any negative tendencies in their own behaviour, self-discipline helps combat them, and moral virtue allows virtuous spirits to aid the medium with guidance and protection (MB #226-227).

-During Spiritist meetings, corporeal participants will bring their personal guides and mentors as well as other spirits who want to learn or help out.
-The many good spirits attending assist in protecting and guiding the group, and this makes serious Spiritist meetings, especially those attended by the pure of heart, a relatively safe place to practice mediumship (Kardec, Mediums’ Book #231-233).
-Alone, a medium relies more exclusively on the spirits attending them, their own wits and perception, so it is generally easier for malicious spirits to affect them (Kardec, Mediums’ Book #239, #243 item 5).
+During spiritist meetings, corporeal participants will bring their personal guides and mentors as well as other spirits who want to learn or help out.
+The many good spirits attending assist in protecting and guiding the group, and this makes serious spiritist meetings, especially those attended by the pure of heart, a relatively safe place to practice mediumship (MB #231-233).
+Alone, a medium relies more exclusively on the spirits attending them, their own wits and perception, so it is generally easier for malicious spirits to affect them (MB #239, #243 item 5).

 Q: Can people become mediums?

-A: Spiritism teaches that technically, all people are in fact mediums; most are unaware, so these innate faculties remain latent or suppressed by attunement to dense material.
-They can sometimes be developed, depending on the individual and the circumstance (Kardec, Mediums’ Book Intro, Ch XVII).
+A: Technically, all people are in fact mediums to some degree; most are unaware, so these innate faculties remain latent or suppressed by attunement to dense material.
+They can sometimes be developed, depending on the individual and the circumstance (MB Intro, Ch XVII).

 Q: What sorts of messages are received during meetings?

-A: The types of messages received during a meeting depend on the level of moral advancement and current state of mind of the mediums and the group (Kardec, Mediums’ Book #231-233), as well as a number of other factors.
-Experienced Spiritists will often hold mediumistic meetings with general or specific goals; for example, helping confused materialistic spirits better understand their situation so they can progress into a more unencumbered spiritual life.
+A: The types of messages received during a meeting depend on the level of moral advancement and current state of mind of the mediums and the group (MB #231-233), as well as a number of other factors.
+Experienced spiritists will often hold mediumistic meetings with general or specific goals; for example, helping confused materialistic spirits better understand their situation so they can progress into a more unencumbered spiritual life.
 During mediumistic meetings, the messages depend on what the meeting is meant to accomplish, what the medium is attuned to, and what the good spirits guiding the meeting allow.

 Q: Do Spiritists believe in miracles or the supernatural?